noumen635/nodejs-mongodb-rest-api/README.md

 # nodejs-mongodb-rest-api
-A REST api built using NodeJS and MongoDB
+A Restful API built using NodeJS and MongoDB

 ## Summary
 1. About